Elession/pwn-challenges/Beginner/babyr2w/README.md

 Guided (easy)

 ## Guide
 In the code, you can see that `win` function is never called.
-We want to call this function.
+We want to call this function as it contains the flag.

-To perform ret2win, we need to overwrite the return address from `main` to `win` after `vuln` function finishes running.
+If you recall your basic buffer overflow practice, we overflowed the **saved base pointer address** to cause a segmentation fault.
+This time on top of that, we want to overwrite the return address.

+We will perform a technique called **ret2win**.
+The idea is overflow and rewrite the **return address** on the stack to another function

 #### What we need to do:
 1. Find the exact offset before it overflows